Top Tips for Success

 - Absences- Parents, please call the school office when your child is absent.
 Find out about things that were practiced or due in class by checking the homework calendar on our team website.

 - Know your child’s team teachers when you call the office (424-4150).
 This will speed up our ability to help you.
 We will develop a team name the first week of school.
-Teachers are: Mrs. Darnton and Mrs. Mutschler.
+Teachers are: Mrs. Darnton, Mrs. Mutschler, Mrs. Saulles and Mrs. Selecman.

 - Know how to contact your child’s teachers.
-Emails and phone contacts are listed on the next page.
+Emails and phone contacts are listed on our main team website.

 - Know how your child is assessed for work habits and for citizenship.
 Students are assessed on at the following scale for both work habits and citizenship: exceeds expectations (E), meets expectations (M), is progressing toward expectations (P), or the student is not meeting expectations (N).